Fringe Benefits Provider Portal

 Fringe Benefit Group Provider Phone Number

-If you need assistance as a healthcare provider working with the Fringe Benefit Group, fringe benefits provider phone number is 1-855-452-1400.
-Representatives are available Monday through Friday from 8am to 8pm EST.
+If you need assistance as a healthcare provider working with the Fringe Benefit Group, the fringe benefits provider’s phone number is 1-855-452-1400.
+Representatives are available Monday through Friday from 8 am to 8 pm EST.

 The Fringe Benefit Group provider number is a resource for providers if they are having trouble accessing the online provider portal or need help submitting claims.
 Staff can assist with verifying patient eligibility, checking on the status of a submitted claim, obtaining fee schedules or payment policies, or answering general questions about fringe benefit plans administered by Fringe Benefit Group.